 Kids Help Phone - Walk So Kids Can Talk

-100.3 The Bear is proud to support the Kids Help Phone at BMO Walk so Kids Can Talk in support of youth mental health in Canada!
+104.9 Virgin Radio is proud to support Kids Help Phone at BMO Walk so Kids Can Talk in support of youth mental health in Canada.
 The Walk is a five-kilometre, family-friendly event that takes place in over 15 in-person and virtual locations across Canada.
 Right now, youth in Canada are in crisis.
 One that affects us all.
 Help should not be hard to find.

 No matter where a young person lives, or what they’re experiencing, they deserve support that recognizes their unique mental health needs.